paulscherrerinstitute/sf_bsread_writer/README.md

 For info on how to run the buffer and writer, please see [Running the servers](#running_the_servers).

 ### Buffer service
 The buffer service is running in the background.
-It accepts a list of channels to buffer - if you want to change the list of channels, you have to modify the config file, and restart the buffer.
+It accepts a tcp stream address - if you want to buffer a different stream, you have to re-start the buffer.
 Using **systemd** for running the service is recommended.

 The buffer sends out buffered messages to whoever it connects to its output port.

 ### Writer process
 The writer process is lunched and stopped once per DAQ acquisition.
 It connects to the buffer service and starts writing messages to disk from the specified start_pulse_id until the specified stop_pulse_id.
+Alternativelly, you can tell the writer to write the messages without knowing the pulse_id - write from the moment you call start_now until the moment you call stop_now.
+Please note that this mode is not synchronized with any detector.

-You specify this 2 parameters by calling its REST Api (see [REST API](#rest_api)).
+You specify the start and stop pulse_id by calling its REST Api (see [REST API](#rest_api)).

-The writer uses the SwissFEL specific file format.
+The writer uses the SwissFEL specific file format (the same as sf_databuffer_writer).

 <a id="build"></a>
 ## Build